zstrenfel/sp15-hw3-1/README.md

 ### Also
 Have a method that allows the cat to "Meow", which means give it a method that puts a "Meow" into the console.

+### The View
+Finally what we want to do is populate the home page with all the Users, Cats, and Todos

 ## Before you start

 You probably want to look at the repo to see what's been done for you.
 I would especially check app/models and db/migrations.
 If you want to try doing it without the walkthrough below I would recommend it because I feel that you learn alot about these kinds of things through trial and error.
 Remember to run your migrations with